 Detection in ISGRI: a photon is stopped in a single pixel of the semi-conductor, generating an electric pulse.
 Each photon that penetrates a CdTe pixel in ISGRI, ionizes the material and creates electron and hole pairs.
 In the polarizing electric field (bias voltage), the light and negatively charged electrons travel towards the positive electrodes faster than the heavier holes moving in the opposite direction.
-The current created by the movement of the charges induces a pulse whose height is directly proportional to the number of electron-hole pairs, and is subsequently amplified.
+The current created by the movement of the charges induces a pulse whose height, for a fixed depth of interaction, is directly proportional to the number of electron-hole pairs.
+For interactions deep in the detector the pulse height decreases due to less efficient charge collection, while pulse rise time increases.
+For further details see Limousin et al. 2001, NIMPR A, 471, 174.

-The detector coordinates, the pulse height and the rise time of each event are stored in the form of a list (raw data) from which, through the use of two look-up tables, the deposited energy of an event can be reconstructed; the first one is used to transform the pulse height from a number of channels to an energy in keV and apply a gain correction, while the second combines the rise time and pulse height information to determine the charge loss correction that should be applied to recover the event energy.
-This ambiguity arises from the properties intrinsic to the CdTe crystal, and in certain cases leads to multiple values of energy for the same rise time (for further details see Limousin et al. 2001, NIMPR A, 471, 174).
+The detector coordinates, the pulse height and the rise time of each event are stored in the form of a list (raw data) from which, through the use of two look-up tables, the deposited energy of an event can be reconstructed; the first one is used to transform the pulse height from a number of channels to an energy in keV by applying the gain correction appropriate to each pixel, while the second combines the rise time and pulse height information to determine the charge loss correction that should be applied to recover the event energy.
+This effect will be corrected with a time-dependent correction computed using a detailed ISGRI model in a future version of OSA.